snefs/iot-demo/README.md

 # IOT DEMO Environment
+A working IoT demo environment that can be used for presentations, and quick POC.
+This showcases a offline/local processing environment, that is able to process telemetry data, make calculations, and dashboarding.

-Here is a complete, Docker Compose stack featuring MQTT (Eclipse Mosquitto), Node-RED, InfluxDB, Grafana, and a Python environment.This stack includes persistent data storage, pre-created networks for secure container communication, and automatic container restarts.
+This is a (Dev on), Docker Compose stack featuring MQTT (Eclipse Mosquitto), Node-RED, InfluxDB, Grafana, and a Python environment.This stack includes persistent data storage, pre-created networks for secure container communication, and automatic container restarts.
 - Grafana: Dashboard
 - Influx: Timeseries database
 - Mqtt: Broker